-Turner, Adams homer; Fedde throws 6; Nationals top Reds 7-6
+Doolittle gets through latest adventure, Nats edge Reds 7-6

 TRAINER’S ROOM

-Reds: C Curt Casali (right knee) had his rehab assignment put on hold after he left a minor league game because of a sore left hamstring. … 2B Derek Dietrich (left shoulder) should be off the IL soon, manager David Bell said.
+Reds: C Curt Casali (right knee) had his rehab assignment put on hold because of a sore left hamstring.

-Nationals: LF Soto said his right ankle felt better, a day after he sprained it.
-Soto planned to test the ankle by hitting and running Monday. … Scherzer (back) is expected to throw a simulated game Tuesday. … Dozier was out of the lineup for the second game in a row because of flulike symptoms; he walked as a pinch hitter in the eighth. … INF-OF Howie Kendrick (right hamstring) came off the IL and doubled as a pinch hitter.
-OF Andrew Stevenson was optioned to Double-A Harrisburg. … LHP Roenis Elías (strained right hamstring) is still unable to throw off a mound.

 UP NEXT

 Reds LHP Alex Wood (1-0, 5.65 ERA) makes his fourth start of 2019, hoping to rebound from a rough outing against the Cubs his last time out: five earned runs in three innings.
-RHP Joe Ross (2-3, 6.75) pitches for the Nationals.
+RHP Joe Ross (2-3, 6.75) pitches for Washington.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports